| Detailing the

 rod on the oil sump painted as the BMW logo which is often very visible

-The rear of the engine had the exhaust manifold
+on their radial engines The rear of the engine had the exhaust manifold

 constructed from solder of various thicknesses and the exhaust outlets